Neuroscience PhD Program Details

-Students are required to maintain a B average in courses and, at the end of the first year, must pass a Candidacy Exam.
-This exam consists of a written paper on one of a given set of topics and an oral exam on the year’s course work.
+Students are required to maintain a 3.0 GPA in courses and, at the end of the first year, must pass a Qualifying Exam.
+This exam consists of a written paper on one of a given set of topics and an oral exam on the year’s coursework.

-During the second year, students begin to focus on their thesis research but have a number of required courses (BMS 502 Cell and Systems Biology, BMS 503 Flow of Cellular Information and PHS 520 Introduction to Biostatistics) as well as the opportunity to choose from a wide variety of electives.
+During the second year, students begin to focus on their thesis research but have a number of required courses as well as the opportunity to choose from a wide variety of electives.